Einsteinish/GCP-MyLab-Samples/terraform-salt-master-gcp/README.md

 # Deploy a Flask app via Salt-master

-This repo will configure Sal-master instance via Terraform and deploy a sample Flask app from salt-master to salt-minion via salt.
+This repo will configure Salt-master instance via Terraform and deploy a sample Flask app from salt-master to salt-minion by  applying salt state.

 ![Output](https://github.com/Einsteinish/GCP-MyLab-Samples/blob/master/terraform-salt-master-gcp/images/salt-output.png)